philcryer/basejump/README.md

 ## issues?

 You might have them if you're not running Debian _(recommended)_ or Ubuntu.
-Using OSX?
-I told you that was "not supported", but if you see errors about Vim not having Lua support you can fix it by installing a "better" vim than stock with `homebrew`:
+I'd like to have this tested on other distros, please let me know if you have.
+The macOS support is coming along, try it out.
+Oh, if you see errors about Vim not having Lua support you can fix it by installing a "better" vim than stock with `homebrew`:

 ```
 brew install macvim --with-cscope --with-lua --override-system-vim